AgenciaLava/ajude-quem-fica/README.md

 ## Did you like the ideas of our campaign?
 Want to help us?

 If you liked our ideas and goals, help us donating some value in this page.
+We need only 500 people donating just R\$10 to reach our initial goal!
 Follow [these guidelines](http://bit.ly/how-to-donate-ajude-quem-fica) as there isn’t an English version for this website.
 You’ll also need a [PayPal account](https://www.paypal.com/) to donate.
 Use this as a guide for the donation value:

 R\$100 is just about US26
 R\$100 is just about 23€